1. Why Bike: The Many Benefits of Bicycling

 - There are more worthy reasons too, such as saving strapped municipalities on the cost of road repairs, since bicycles are far gentler on pavement.
 Consider these 12 reasons to start using a bicycle for transportation.

 - Biking benefits the economy in a variety of ways, as you can see in this “How bicycles bring business” infographic published by Momentum Magazine.
 Here is a report on economic benefits to our local (20th) Congressional District, provided by the League of American Bicyclists; click here.
+From the Safe Routes to School National Partnership, check out Economic Benefits of Complete Streets – SRTS – April 2014

 - And did you know: Cycling or walking to school benefits kids’ classroom abilities.
 Click here to learn more.